 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
 To see other pages, use the menu on the side of your screen.

-Tobacco .
+Tobacco and smoking.
 Tobacco smoke damages cells in the lungs, causing the cells to grow abnormally.
 The risk that smoking will lead to cancer is higher for people who smoke heavily and/or for a long time.
 Regular exposure to smoke from someone else’s cigarettes, cigars, or pipes can increase a person’s risk of lung cancer, even if that person does not smoke.
 This is called environmental or “secondhand” tobacco smoke .

 Asbestos.
 These are hair-like crystals found in many types of rock and are often used as fireproof insulation in buildings.
 When asbestos fibers are inhaled, they can irritate the lungs.
 Many studies show that the combination of smoking and asbestos exposure is particularly dangerous.
-People who work with asbestos in a job such as shipbuilding, asbestos mining, insulation, or automotive brake repair and who smoke have a higher risk of developing lung cancer.
+People who work with asbestos in a job such as shipbuilding, asbestos mining, insulation, or automotive brake repair and who smoke have a higher risk of developing NSCLC.
 Using protective breathing equipment reduces this risk.

 Radon.
 This is an invisible, odorless gas naturally released by some soil and rocks.
 Exposure to radon has been associated with an increased risk of some types of cancer, including lung cancer.
 Most hardware stores have kits that test home radon levels, and basements can be ventilated to reduce radon exposure.

-Research continues to look into what factors cause lung cancer and what people can do to lower their personal risk.
-There is no proven way to completely prevent lung cancer, but there may be steps you can take to lower your risk.
-Talk with your doctor if you have concerns about your personal risk of developing lung cancer.
+Different factors cause different types of cancer.
+Researchers continue to look into what factors cause this type of cancer.
+Although there is no proven way to completely prevent this disease, you may be able to lower your risk.
+Talk with your doctor for more information about your personal risk of cancer.

 The most important way to prevent lung cancer is to avoid tobacco smoke.
 People who never smoke have the lowest risk of lung cancer.
 People who smoke can reduce their risk of lung cancer by stopping smoking , but their risk of lung cancer will still be higher than people who never smoked.